Essie-wanjiru001/MultI-Lingual_File_Manager_Application/README.md

     - Write unit tests for core functionalities including user registration, file management operations, and the queuing system using Jest and Supertest

 6. API Documentation
-    - Used Swagger for API documentation
+    - Used Swagger for API documentation.